Environments

 Delete an Environment to remove it from the Application.

-- In the Environments section, select
+- In the Delete environment section, select Delete environment.

 Use the humctl delete